Piecewise Deterministic Sampling for Constrained Distributions: Conclusion and future work

 In this paper we have concentrated on the most popular PDMPs, ZZS and BPS, however due to the nature of the mirror map it is often the case that the push-forward distribution on the dual space is heavy tailed and therefore it may be beneficial to consider other choices for the deterministic dynamics such as those introduced in \cite{vasdekis2023speed}.

 Another direction for future work is to include the use of data driven mirror maps such as in \cite{Ye23}, this could be combined with an adaptive approach to preconditioning \cite{Bertazzi2020AdaptiveSF}.
-A final future direction addresses a general with working with PDMPs which is to find sharp bounds for the switching rates, this has been addressed in \cite{Corbella22,Bertazzi2022,bertazzi2023splitting,Pagani24} and these techniques can be explored in the context of mirror PDMPs. \\
+A final future direction concerns a general issue when working with PDMPs which is to find sharp bounds for the switching rates, this has been addressed in \cite{Corbella22,Bertazzi2022,bertazzi2023splitting,Pagani24} and these techniques can be explored in the context of mirror PDMPs. \\

 \textbf{Acknowledgements.} JTD was supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS), funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.